 Drunk drivers may face criminal charges, especially when they take a life.
 But criminal charges don’t do anything for the families forced to deal with the loss of a loved one.
 What’s needed in these cases is civil justice.

 When you lose a loved one to a drunk driving accident, you have every right to seek maximum compensation through a wrongful death lawsuit.
 This is a civil action that stands separate from criminal proceedings, meaning you may be able to seek compensation even when no charges are brought.
 The best way to understand your options and your rights is through a one-on-one consultation with an experienced wrongful death attorney.

 The attorneys at Kelleher Law are passionate about helping families get the justice they deserve.
 Thoughtful, compassionate, and thorough, our lawyers are here to listen to your case, provide honest and useful information about your options, and guide you towards the best solution for your family’s needs.
 Please call us at 833-546-3675 to schedule a free consultation and learn more.
-We maintain offices in Naples and Fort Myers to serve families living throughout the area.
+We maintain offices in Naples, Fort Myers, and Atlanta, GA to serve families living throughout the area.